In the operating theatre

 These are used for operations on the lower half of your body.
 They both involve an injection in the back.

-- A spinal anaesthetic is a single injection which makes you numb for about two hours.
+- A spinal anaesthetic is a single injection which makes you numb for up to two hours.
+Strong pain killers can be added to the local anaesthetic.

-- An epidural is when a needle is used to place a very fine tube (epidural catheter) in your back.
-‘Top-up’ local anaesthetic is given for pain relief through the catheter, which can make the numbness last many hours or a few days.
+- ‘Top-up’ local anaesthetic is given for pain relief through the catheter, which can make the numbness last many hours or a few days.

 Starting a spinal anaesthetic

 You will normally have the injection sitting or lying on the trolley or operating table.
-The anaesthetist and the team will explain what they want you to do.
+The anaesthetist and the team will explain how to get into the right position.

-You may notice a warm tingling effect as the anaesthetic starts to take effect.
-The anaesthetist will not let the operation begin until they are satisfied that the area is numb.
+You may notice a warm tingling effect as the anaesthetic starts to take effect before your legs and lower part of your body become numb.
+You will usually have little movement in your legs.
+The anaesthetist will only allow the surgery to begin when they are satisfied that the anaesthetic is working.

 Other types of regional anaesthetic

-Other regional anaesthetics involve an injection placed near to a nerve or group of nerves.
-This is often called a ‘nerve block’.
+Other regional anaesthetics often involve an injection placed near to a nerve or group of nerves.
+This is called a ‘nerve block’.
 This can allow you to have the operation without a general anaesthetic.
-Or, if you want a general anaesthetic, you can have a nerve block also, for longer-lasting pain relief.
+Or, you can have a nerve block as well as a general anaesthetic for longer-lasting pain relief.

 A nerve block is useful for: